 It's sort of impossible to not spoil the big twist in Andy Samberg's new comedy Palm Springs in a review.
 The program for Sundance Film Festival, where the rom-com premiered to great acclaim and sold to Neon and Hulu for a record-breaking $17,500,000.69, certainly did not let on that this was something more than a cutesy rom-com set at a wedding.
-Frankly, I almost skipped the screening thinking that it seemed like a movie I'd seen before, like last year's Plus One or the Winona-Keanu pairing Destination Wedding.
+Frankly, I almost skipped the screening in January thinking that it seemed like a movie I'd seen before, like last year's Plus One or the Winona-Keanu pairing Destination Wedding.
 Those comparisons aren't entirely inappropriate, but Palm Springs blends the familiar story of two lonely souls finding each other at another couple's wedding with a clever spin on a different movie trope.

 Produced by the Lonely Island and directed by Max Barbakow, the initial scenes of Palm Springs introduce Andy Samberg as the disaffected Nyles.
 His attitude can easily be explained away by all sorts of factors: He's at a wedding where his vapid girlfriend (Meredith Hagner) is a bridesmaid, and he seems to be a borderline alcoholic.
 Over the course of the night, Nyles gets up to all sorts of mischief that seems slightly askew.
 He grabs the mic away from the bride's sister Sarah (Cristin Milioti) and gives a bizarrely passionate speech about love.
 He seems to anticipate everyone's dance moves.
 He knows his girlfriend is about to cheat on him.
 Eventually he and Sarah, herself a miserable soul, connect and start to hook up.
 That's when things get really weird.
 A man in army gear (J.K.
 Simmons) emerges out of the desert and tries to shoot Nyles with arrows.
 A magic cave appears, which Nyles then crawls into, Sarah following behind even though he's screaming at her to get away.